DavidOnGitHub/property-validation/README.md

       .validEmail('email')
       .getErrors();
     ```

 * Supports nested path, e.g.
     ```js
     const validate = new Validation()
       .require('address.street.name')
       .getErrors();
     ```

 * Supports array in path, e.g.
     ```js
     const validate = new Validation()
       .require('other.hobbies.type') // hobbies is an array
       .getErrors();
     ```

-* Works with redux-form out of the box, [e.g.](https://github.com/DavidOnGitHub/valuation/new/master?readme=1#use-with-redux-form)
+* Works with redux-form out of the box, [example here](https://github.com/DavidOnGitHub/property-validation#use-with-redux-form)

 * Can be extended with custom validations
     ```js